 ATNAA: May be administered in the lateral thigh muscle or buttocks.
 The first dose may be self-administered; subsequent doses must be administered by a buddy.
 Remove the gray safety cap from the back end; place the front end on the outer thigh or buttocks and push hard to activate the injector.
 Hold firmly in place for 10 seconds.
 After use, bend the needle into a hook shape against a hard surface.

-Duodote™: Self-administration: Hold the device firmly at the center with the green tip (needle end) pointing down; remove the gray safety release with the other hand; do not touch the green tip at any time.
-The device is ready for administration into the mid-outer thigh; removal of clothing is not necessary, but pockets should be empty.
-Swing at a 90° angle to allow the green tip to push against the mid-outer thigh.
-Hold firmly in place until auto-injector triggers and an additional 10 seconds after device has triggered.
+DuoDote: Self-administration: Hold the device firmly at the center with the green tip (needle end) pointing down; remove the gray safety release with the other hand.
+Do not touch the green tip at any time.
+Removal of clothing is not necessary, but pockets should be empty.
+Firmly push green tip straight down (90° angle) against the mid-lateral thigh.
+Hold firmly in place until auto-injector triggers and for ~10 seconds after device has triggered.
 After administration, the needle will be visible; if the needle is not visible, repeat the above steps.
 After use, bend the needle against a hard surface (needle does not retract) to avoid accidental injury.

 Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F); avoid freezing.
 Protect from light.

-Note: As of May 2014, for certain lots of DuoDote, the U.S. Food and Drug Administration (FDA) has granted extended expiration dating for up to 2 years beyond the manufacturer’s labeled expiration dating.
-Further information may be found at http: / / www.fda.gov / drugs / drugsafety / ucm376367.htm?source=govdelivery&utm_medium=email&utm_source=govdelivery.
+Note: As of May 2014, for certain lots of DuoDote, the US Food and Drug Administration (FDA) has granted extended expiration dating for up to 3 years beyond the manufacturer's labeled expiration dating.
+Further information may be found at http://www.fda.gov/drugs/drugsafety/ucm376367.htm?source=govdelivery&utm_medium=email&utm_source=govdelivery.

 AbobotulinumtoxinA: Anticholinergic Agents may enhance the anticholinergic effect of AbobotulinumtoxinA.
 Monitor therapy